heubart/heubart.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-<p style='text-align: justify;'> Arafatis a prospective graduate student, who was appointed as Teaching assistant after receiving my bachelor degree
+<p style='text-align: justify;'> Arafat is a prospective graduate student, who was appointed as Teaching assistant after receiving my bachelor degree
 in Electrical and Electronic Engineering at <a href= "https://www.iiuc.ac.bd/ "target="_blank"> <b>International Islamic University Chittagong</b></a> in 2022.
 Previously, He worked as a research assistant under the supervision of <a href="https://scholar.google.com/citations?user=IrQqEgIAAAAJ&hl=en "target="_blank"> <b> Dr. Md Shafiullah</b></a> (KFUPM).
 His research includes renewable energy systems and sustainable development incorporated hydrogen energy technology, control & optimization of power plant and microgrid.
 He have participated in several scientific conference, contributed to prestigious academic journal and so forth. </p>